New Tile Maps on Terrain and Hydrology: Part 1 (Enriching Google Maps)

 18 September 2019

 Google Maps is very popular and easy to use, and many of us would have imagined creating and delivering domain-specific mapping layers in the same or similar way Google Maps does.
-To realise this, we have recently created and released a set of new, high-resolution tiled web maps (or tile maps) on terrain and hydrology suitable for a range of environmental applications in Australia.
+To realise this, we have recently created and released a set of new, high-resolution tiled web maps (or tile maps) on terrain and hydrology suitable for a range of environmental and engineering applications in Australia.

 Google Maps already has terrain layers (e.g. contour and shaded relief), but they are at medium resolutions and will disappear when zoom levels get higher (e.g. zoom levels from 15 to 16).
 This is actually a common situation for similar terrain maps from other vendors as many use 30m-resolution global DEM as an input and 10m-interval contours for visualisation.
 For many detailed and accurate environmental investigations, especially at a site level, this is not enough.
 Our tile maps on terrain and hydrology are based on 5m-resolution LiDAR-derived DEM, which is publicly available from Geoscience Australia, and include 2m-interval contours for display and the zoom level up to 19 (~0.3m resolution) for capital cities.

 The whole project includes the following major components each with a unique set of analytical and technical challenges:

 Input (pre-processing DEMs to a clean, analysis-ready form)